 The writing is beautiful.
 I was actually surprised how good it is, since this is a debut novel and all.

 Let’s Give It a Grade!

 - The Subjective Factor: 4/5

 I could choose to write about many things here, the uncertainty of real and mythical, the use of old folklore… But I choose to say that the best thing about it was the beautiful and realistic demonstration of a new mother’s first few days, her thoughts, and the picturing of postpartum depression.
-(Which is way common than people think, by the way.)
+(Which is way more common than people think, by the way.)

 All fans of mysteries/thrillers and psychological suspense.
 Though only if you’re okay with not being able to tell what’s real and what’s not.

 If you have small children, I’d recommend to read it with them at a hugging distance around.
 Seriously.
 I’m pretty sure you’d want to hug them and never let go at some point.
-I don’t even had kids and had a shadow of that feeling while reading this.
+I don’t even have kids and had a shadow of that feeling while reading this.